tailhook/trimmer/doc/template_syntax.rst

 Syntax doesn't influence parsing the template but the typechecking and the output of the template.

+Syntax statement must come the first in the file

 Here are the list of supported syntaxes: